Donders-Institute/bidscoin/docs/finalizing.rst

 ----------------------

-Before sharing or pre-processing their images, users may want to combine the seperate the individual echos of multi-echo MRI acquisitions.
+Before sharing or pre-processing their images, users may want to combine the separate the individual echos of multi-echo MRI acquisitions.
 The ``echcombine``-tool is a wrapper around ``mecombine`` that writes BIDS valid output.